RgmDev/ionic-angular-redux/README.md

 An example about implementing redux in a ionic-angular project.
 There are 3 simple tabs:

-* Info.
-Show de redux data store
+* Info - Show de redux data store
-* Login.
-Fake access page that simulate the login
+* Login - Fake access page that simulate the login
-* Counter & Options.
-Manage de counter value and form data that show on info page
+* Counter & Options - Manage de counter value and form data that show on info page

 <p align="right"><a href="#top">:arrow_double_up:</a></p>